Ericsson says Swedish staff cuts running ahead of plan

 A precise estimate will be announced in January.

-The company said as part of its October plan to shed 3,000 jobs in production, research and development and sales in Sweden and 900 consultancy positions, 1,600 employees had volunteered to leave and that no further forced staff reductions in the country were planned.
+The company announced a plan in October to shed 3,000 jobs in production, research and development and sales in Sweden and cut 900 consultancy positions.

+Around 820 jobs are to go at Swedish plants in Kumla and Boras, while 1,600 employees had taken voluntary redundancy, helping the company towards its targets.
+No further forced staff cuts were planned in Sweden.

+Redeye analyst Greger Johansson said the firm will probably need to look overseas for further reductions.

 Founded in 1876 as a maker of telegraph equipment, Ericsson is one of Sweden's biggest employers with a global staff of 115,000 in 180 countries.

+Ericsson shares have slumped 40 percent year-to-date.
+The company is wrestling with a drop in spending by telecoms firms, with demand for next-generation, 5G technology still years away, and weak emerging markets.

+Veteran board member Borje Ekholm is due to take over as CEO in January after Hans Vestberg was ousted in July due to the company's poor performance.
+Most analysts say he faces an uphill task to steer Ericsson through its worst crisis in a decade.

-(Reporting by Mia Shanley; editing by Alistair Scrutton/Keith Weir)
+Writing by Mia Shanley,; editing by Alistair Scrutton/Keith Weir